-HK\$'000 HK\$'000
+2018 HK\$'000

 Balance at the beginning of the year Impairment losses recognised Amounts written off as uncollectible 259 1,222 (1,481)

-Balance at the end of the year 259
+Balance at the end of the year

-The Group has written off trade receivables with an aggregate balance of HK\$1,481,000 (2017: Nil) during the year as the counterparties are in liquidation process which the management assessed these balances are not recoverable.
-Included in the allowance for doubtful debts are individually impaired trade receivables with an aggregate balance of HK\$259,000 as at 30 April 2017 which are in financial difficulties in repaying the outstanding balances.
-Based on the management of the Company's assessment, these overdue balances are considered not recoverable.
+For the year ended 30 April 2018, the Group has written off trade receivables with an aggregate balance of HK\$1,481,000 during the year as the counterparties are in liquidation process and management assessed these balances are not recoverable.
+Based on the management of the Company's assessment, these overdue balances were considered not recoverable.
 The Group does not hold any collateral over these balances.